About the title

-Why did I choose this name for a blog?
+This has long been a favorite hymn text of mine.
+Why did I choose the title of my blog from the opening words of the third verse?
 I think it captures our purpose as Christians — to praise God without ceasing.
-The Christian life is not an exercise for Sundays, it is rather something in which we seek to immerse ourselves at all times, and in all places.
+The Christian life is not an exercise for Sundays; it is rather something in which we seek to immerse ourselves at all times, and in all places.

 About the blogger

 I’m Scott Gunn, an Episcopal priest.
 In my ministry, I serve as the Executive Director of Forward Movement in Cincinnati, OH.
 Our mission is to inspire disciples and empower evangelists, which is something I’m always glad to go on about.
 You can buy books I’ve written.
 I am a Deputy to General Convention, serving on behalf of the Diocese of Southern Ohio.
 In 2012 and 2009, I served in this capacity from the Diocese of Rhode Island.
 I’m also on the board of the Anglican Theological Review, and I’m the treasurer of the Protestant Church-owned Publishers Association.
 When I’m not on the road preaching or speaking, I spend Sundays at Christ Church Cathedral, Cincinnati, where I’m an honorary canon.
 (Canon Gunn is an excellent example of the hilarity of ecclesiastical titles.)

 Not only am I a church geek, but I am a bona fide technology geek.
 Prior to ordination, I worked in technology spheres, including the The Atlantic Monthly & Fast Company, the MIT Media Lab, and Education Development Center.
 If asked, I’ll tell you about my high-flying and quickly-crashing experience at a dot-com.